mrsimpson/slides-data-in-motion/slides.md

 **Millisecond latencies** while processing millions of events per second.
 Flink applications can be scaled to run on thousands of cores.

-**Layered APIs** with varying tradeoffs for expressiveness and ease of use.
+**Layered APIs** with varying trade-offs for expressiveness and ease of use.

 **Connectors** to the most commonly used storage systems such as Apache Kafka, Apache Cassandra, Elasticsearch, JDBC, Kinesis, and (distributed) filesystems such as HDFS and S3.